 D

-Deleted Agent posted about 5 years ago Answer
+Deleted Agent posted over 6 years ago Answer

 The shadow layer (the mostly transparent one) can not contain any white anymore (unless in a few select areas for highlights).
 Your shadow layer still contains some white everywhere, that's why black appears grey.
 You'll need to remove this.
 Gimp has a handy function for that called color to alpha, last I checked Photoshop did not have that, but I'm sure it also has some way of doing this (color channels maybe?).